zuozhenggh/learning-library/enterprise-manageability-library/oci-database-management/cloud-databases/cloud-databases.md

 The Full Management option includes all Database Management features for Oracle Database Enterprise Editions, including the following features.
 The Full Management option is also available for Oracle Database Standard Edition but doesn’t include Performance Hub features.

-* Monitoring and managing capabilities for your fleet of databases
+* Monitoring and managing capabilities for your fleet of databases.
-* SKU features, which include advanced Performance Hub features, such as automatic database diagnostic monitor (ADDM) and blocking sessions and other features, such as scheduled fobs, tablespace monitoring, and database parameters
+* SKU features, which include advanced Performance Hub features, such as automatic database diagnostic monitor (ADDM) and blocking sessions and other features, such as scheduled fobs, tablespace monitoring, and database parameters.
-* Features available as part of Basic Management
+* Features available as part of Basic Management.

 The Basic Management option includes the following features: